kareemzok/splash-header/readme.txt

 Just the usual, deactivate plugin, replace files, activate.
 If you directly updated your plugin from plugin page and changes didn't work please deactivate it then activate.
 == Changelog ==
-= 1.16.0 =* Test compatibility with latest version of wordpress 4.9* Feature   	: Add new option in advanced setting to display time* Feature   	: Add translation for time in admin form* Fix bugs		: Fix tabs anchor to have a better UX* Improvement	: Code formatting improved and cleaning unusfull code
+= 1.17.0 =* Test compatibility with latest version of wordpress 4.9* Feature   	: Add new font options in advanced setting for date and time ( style, weight, decoration )* Feature   	: Add new font options in design setting for title, message and links ( style, weight, decoration )* Improvement	: Refactoring code and better formatting* Improvement	: Arabic/French Translation= 1.16.0 =* Test compatibility with latest version of wordpress 4.9* Feature   	: Add new option in advanced setting to display time* Feature   	: Add translation for time in admin form* Fix bugs		: Fix tabs anchor to have a better UX* Improvement	: Code formatting improved and cleaning unusfull code
 = 1.15.1 =
 * Test compatibility with latest version of wordpress 4.8
 * Add reset button to forms